kizitonwose/Calendar/docs/Compose.md

 ## Calendar Composables

-The library can be used via four composables:
+The library can be used via six composables:

 `HorizontalCalendar()`: Horizontally scrolling month-based calendar.